scottlawsonbc/audio-reactive-led-strip/README.md

 USE_GUI = False
 DISPLAY_FPS = False
 N_PIXELS = 144
-MIC_RATE = 48000
+MIC_RATE = 44100
 FPS = 50
 ```

 I'm using the standalone Raspberry Pi with a 144 LED strip.
-The USB Microphone that I'm using has a rate of 48000 hz.
-And I turned the FPS down to 50 but I was easily getting
+The USB Microphone that I'm using has a rate of 44100Hz.
+Previous version had it at 48000 but I found this mic-less version
-90 FPS without issues.
+to work best with 44.1kHz.

-I'm also using this headless so the GUI and FPS have been turned off for better performance.
+**Note**: The LED Count must be divisible by 2!

 ### `visualization.py` has been edited as follows: